homeworkclubco/homeworkclub/README.md

 - ✅ Visual Editing using Custom Loaders and Client Directives
 - ✅ 100/100 Lighthouse performance
 - ✅ View transitions are enabled
-- ✅ Minimal styling (make it your own!)
 - ✅ SEO-friendly with canonical URLs and OpenGraph data
 - ✅ Sitemap support
 - ✅ RSS Feed support